Local and International Underserved Electives

 Stritch School of Medicine M4 students in good academic standing are eligible for 4-8 weeks of credit through Local and International Underserved Electives supported by the CCGH.
 These electives DO NOT count toward a student's external elective credits, involve a formal process of application, and are of two types: Intramural and External.

 All international electives are graded according to the official grading system (Pass/Fail).
 A student's on-site supervisor provides written feedback on elective performance and successful completion of elective requirements, adding comments related to the student's skill development, professional attitude, demonstrated competencies, and any other criteria specified to be met during the elective.
-Final grades are determined by Dr. Amy Blair.
 Accepted students must pick up a paper grade evaluation from the CCGH prior to their departure and submit to the CCGH immediately upon return from the elective or risk not receiving a grade and graduating on time.

 All students who are approved to participate in international electives are also required to participate in a mandatory orientation program held by the CCGH, typically in January.
 For students whose electives are earlier than January, the CCGH offers individualized predeparture orientation.
 All students are also required to complete a two- to three-hour online short course in advance of their CCGH orientation.